 Tips For Making Chicken Bacon Ranch Casserole

 - This is the perfect meal for leftover chicken.
 Rotisserie chicken works super great too!
 If you don’t have leftover chicken, whip up some air fryer chicken thighs or old bay chicken.
+You could even whip up some air fryer chicken breast from frozen.
 They’re delicious in this recipe!

 - There will still be a little liquid in the casserole once the pasta is fully cooked, but it will thicken during the broiling and while sitting before serving.